ideasonpurpose/tools-and-workflows/section-2/README.md

 README.md    gulpfile.js  package.json src
 ```

-Calling `npm run build` now will throw an error because none of the required packages have been installed yet.
+If we try calling `npm run build` now it will throw an error because none of the required packages have been installed yet.
 Our example gulpfile uses [gulp][] and [gulp-imagemin][], install them with this command:

 ```
 $ npm install gulp gulp-imagemin